 Connecting with ThinLinc

-Download the client software from: http://www.cendio.com/downloads/clients/ Install the client software and launch it.
+You can download the thinlinc client software from: http://www.cendio.com/downloads/clients/ for best performance.
+Install the client software and launch it.

 You can also use ssh keys to authenticate, instead of password.